 - Next month: Make a new friend and learn about health projects in your community by meeting a public health colleague for coffee.

-- April: Join APA at the National Planning Conference to learn about how your peers are already taking action to create healthy communities.
+- Spring: Join APA at the National Planning Conference to learn about how your peers are already taking action to create healthy communities.

 - Every Day: Let us know what you're working on!
 Use #Build4Health and #Plan4Health.